sscollis/npot/test/confpc/README.md

 2. Note that you need the `confpc` mesh generator
 3. Also note that `confpc` uses the old `ji` ordering so that you need to use the `-ms` option when running `npot`
-4. `./run.sh`
+4. NB:  I have updated `confpc` so that it outputs IJ ordering so `-ms` is no longer needed.
+4. `./run.sh 0`  where `0` indicates the case number to be run which amount to different versions of the input file to `confpc`.

-Note that to enhanse convergence, this script restarts with several different values of `sigma`
+Note that to enhance convergence, this script restarts with several different values of `sigma`

 ### Visualization